RESEARCH STARTER

 The economy of the Bahamas relies on the tourist trade, encouraging growth in the services sector as well as in construction.
 Financial services are another significant business on the islands.

-In 2023, the Bahamas' gross domestic product (GDP, purchasing power parity) was estimated at US$13.224 billion, or US$32,000 per capita.
-Unemployment was estimated at 9.2 percent in 2023.
+In 2024, the Bahamas' gross domestic product (GDP, purchasing power parity) was estimated at US$14.544 billion, or US$36,200 per capita.
+Unemployment was estimated at 8.5 percent in 2024.
 The majority of the country's GDP comes from the service sector, which includes both tourism-related businesses and finance.
 Once closely tied to tax evasion schemes, the nation's financial sector is now compliant with regulations of the Financial Action Task Force (FATF) aimed at combating money laundering.
 The islands remain very tax-friendly to individuals and corporations, with no levy on capital gains or corporate or personal income.

 Industry: Minor industry on the Bahamas includes salt production on Great Inagua.
 Each year, up to one million pounds of salt are evaporated from saltwater holding ponds thanks to the island's hot, dry summers.
 Other significant industries include oil bunkering, transshipping, rum, minerals, chemicals, and pharmaceuticals.

-Major export partners in 2022 included the United States, Cote d'Ivoire, Germany, Thailand and Poland.
-The United States and South Korea were the Bahamas' principal import partners that year.
+Major export partners include the United States, Zimbabwe, Cote d'Ivoire, Germany, and Guyana.
+The United States is also one of the country's principal import partners.

 Tourism: Tourism is by far the most important industry in the Bahamas.
 Like many other countries, the Bahamas experienced a significant decrease in visitation in 2020 due to travel restrictions during the COVID-19 pandemic.
 However, the tourist industry began to recover in the following years.
 Hurricanes can also occasionally cause severe disruption in this crucial sector.